Areas of Study - Brief Definitions

 Master of Social Work/Master of Public Health (M.S.W./M.P.H.)

 A degree from Samford University is evidence of achievement in scholarship and citizenship.
-Activities and attitudes should be consistent with high academic standards and Christian commitment and should be in keeping with the philosophy and mission of the University.
+Activities and attitudes should be consistent with high academic standards and Christian commitment and should be in keeping with the philosophy and mission of the university.
 At Samford, academic integrity is expected of every community member in all endeavors and includes a commitment to honesty, fairness, trustworthiness, and respect.

 The University Statement on Academic Dishonesty is as follows: students, upon enrollment, enter into a voluntary association with Samford University.
 They must be willing to observe high standards of intellectual integrity, respect knowledge, and practice academic honesty.
 Those who cheat on an examination or class assignment are not only academically dishonest, but also are deficient in the scholarly maturity necessary for college study.
 Those who engage in academic dishonesty are subject to severe punishment.
 The more dependent, the more inevitable becomes ultimate failure, often accompanied by public disgrace.
 Any act to obtain an unfair academic advantage is considered dishonest.

 If a student is accused of a violation, a hearing panel composed of faculty and students will review the violation and may impose sanctions that include probation, suspension, or expulsion.
-The types of misconduct that constitute a violation, as well as the full text of the policy, including procedures and appeals, is available on the Registrar’s Office page of the University website.
+The types of misconduct that constitute a violation, as well as the full text of the policy, including procedures and appeals, is available on the Registrar’s Office page of the university website.

 Audit Student Guidelines

 As an alternative to full participation in a credit course, students may audit the course.
 Audit students do not receive grades and do not usually participate in examinations; however, instructors have the option of establishing requirements for a satisfactory audit.
+Graduate students need approval from their department chair/dean to audit courses.

 - From a Grading/Credit Basis to an Audit Basis - A student can change from a grading basis to an audit basis any time prior to the deadline for withdrawing from a class without academic penalty.
 There will be no financial refunds made as a result of change in grading basis.